 The closely related but distinctly different skills of knitting and crocheting seem like a natural to become very popular post-apocalypse.
 The process of making your own woven fabric is more time-consuming and requires much more (and larger) equipment than knitting.
 The differences are fidgety and not relevant here beyond knowing that they use totally different tools, so don’t pick up a set of crochet hooks and several knitting books (or vice versa) and think it will turn out well for you.

 Whichever you choose, pick up a selection of knitting needles/crochet hook sizes and a variety of patterns so you can experiment and then lots and lots of yarn — cotton is good for making your own dishcloths and towels, wool is perfect for knitting socks, caps, and sweaters.
 By the way, this is the book that taught me how to knit many years ago.
+For even greater self-sufficiency, make yarn from fiber.
+Then use it to make clothing and other items.

 7. Notions and Gadgets